indrabasak/indrabasak.github.io/_posts/2021-05-23-rays-world-of-advertising.md

 under the tutelage of [Nandalal Bose](https://www.wikiart.org/en/nandalal-bose), one of the pioneers of the Bengal School of Art.
 I'm not sure why he quit Santiniketan before completing his training.
-One speculation was that he wanted to support his mother financially by finding a job.
+One speculation was that he wanted to finacillay support his mother.

 {% include carousel.html name="paludrine-adv" data=site.data.ray-adv.ray-paludrine %}

 Ray's starting salary with Keymer was 85 Indian rupees per month (approximately US $1.20).
-His time at Keymer was a productive one as he was behind some popular advertising campaigns from this time.
+His time at Keymer was a productive one as he was behind some of the popular advertising campaigns from this time.
 One of his more famous advertising campaigns was for Paludrine, an anti-malarial drug, made by Imperial Chemical Industries (ICI).
 I was only aware of ICI as a paint and